MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 When you run a PowerShell cmdlet and an error occurs, the error record will be appended to the *automatic variable* named `$error`.
 When you use the **-ErrorVariable** parameter in a call to a command, the error is assigned to the variable name that you specify.
 Even when you use the **-ErrorVariable** parameter, the `$error` variable is still updated.

 By default, the **-ErrorVariable** parameter will overwrite the variable with the name that you specify.
-If you want to append an error to the variable, instead of overwriting it, you can put a plus sign (+) in front of the variable name.
+If you want to append an error to the variable instead of overwriting it, you can put a plus sign (+) in front of the variable name.
 For example,

 ```powershell
 Get-MgUser -UserId 'f' -ErrorVariable MyError